The Native American Connection

 Every tribe usually has at least one name for Sasquatch but some tribes have more than one and you wonder why.
 I think it depends on how close the tribes and the Sasquatch lived together.
 Not geographically but socially.
 Click this link for a partial list of Sasquatch Indian names.
 After reading the list of names in the link, it's now clear that there is at least one name in each tribe for Sasquatch and sometimes more.
 Some names are an homage and some evoked fear.
 The Eastern Algonquian nation was made up of Micmacs, Passamaquoddy, Abenaki, Penobscot, and Maliseet Indian tribes making up the majority of natives here in New England.
 Some additional names for Sasquatch which do not appear on the list are Gougou, Gugwes, Kiwackwee and Windigo.
 Click on Champlain's log and read what he wrote down about the Gougou.
 It's more than compelling that he felt it important enough to include these incidents in his log considering how unhinged the crew became.

 Robert W. Morgan says tribal Shamans or holy men would develop personal relationships with Sasquatch and exchange gifts of plants and medicinal herbs with them.
-I would think that an omnivore would be quite knowledgeable of which plants were consumable or not.
-Even plants that cure you of ailments.
+I would think that an omnivore would be quite knowledgeable of which plants were consumable or not or know which plants can cure you of ailments.
 An interesting observation I have made is that Native Americans are rarely researchers.
-They might write books about them but I don't know of one that actively researches.
+Their oral histories have taught them that Sasquatch are to be left alone.
+I tend to agree which is why I prefer not to howl or knock on trees at night.
+Besides, I have know idea what message I would be conveying to them!

 At present, Sasquatch have done an amazing job at staying undetected and undocumented, at least officially.
 They certainly don't need our help with that.
 But what DOES need protecting is their habitat from the REAL threat, Homo Sapiens.
 Regardless of how you feel about this subject, discovery of the North American Sasquatch has already happened and long ago.
 I'm certain people will continue to see them.
 If your curiosity is aroused, check out my book list on the ABOUT page, search the web and read about the great research that's being done right now.
 Familiarize yourself with the basic facts about Sasquatch and be aware of the potential that you might hear or see one someday.
 Again the real challenge is to protect and expand their habitat.
 You can help by joining and supporting any conservation group that protects forests, water resources, wildlife, and Native American culture.